The 2005 MLA Water Quality Initiative results are now available below please download a copy of the Summary or Annual report.

 In most cases, total phosphorus levels were lower in 2005 than they were in 2004, showing that lake ecosystems are generally healthy.
 Total phosphorus measurements were taken in the middle of Lakes Rosseau, Joseph and Muskoka for the first time in 2005, which will allow the MLA to better compare results of the Water Quality Initiative with results of other programs on Muskoka’s lakes and other lakes across Ontario.

-Research focussed on the affects that golf course developments have on nearshore water quality.
+Research focused on the affects that golf course developments have on nearshore water quality.
 Results indicate that continued research will likely result in conclusive information about golf courses; this research will continue in 2006.